Secondary Education, MA

 The secondary education program is designed for students who wish to become teachers in grades 9-12 in Biology, Business, Chemistry, English, History, and Mathematics.
 An undergraduate degree in one of these areas is recommended, but the program helps students to obtain the necessary content knowledge coursework required if the degree is in a different area.

 The requirements for the Illinois teaching license for grades 9 through 12 are integrated with the program.
 Additional courses must be taken to earn an endorsement to teach at the middle school level.

-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Test of Academic Proficiency or have substituted an ACT or SAT score that meets the state's criterion.
-Professional dispositions also must be demonstrated.
-Applicants who have taken other graduate-level course work must have a minimum 3.0 GPA in these courses.
-Students may earn admission to the program without an undergraduate major in biology, chemistry, business, English, history, or mathematics, but must complete the equivalent of an undergraduate major in one of these areas in order to earn licensure and the MA degree in secondary education.
+Applicants to the academic program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work and a minimum of 120 semester hours of credit at the undergraduate level.
+Students can earn admission without an undergraduate major in biology, chemistry, business, English, history, or mathematics, but must complete the equivalent of an undergraduate major in one of these areas in order to earn licensure and the MA degree in secondary education.

 |READ 463||TEACHING LANGUAGE AND LITERACY IN THE CONTENT AREAS||3|

 |SEED 403||INSTRUCTIONAL COACHING 1||3|

 |SEED 450||CURRICULUM, INSTRUCTION, AND ASSESSMENT IN SECONDARY EDUCATION||3|